-This fun and informative four-session course will use a wealth of vintage video, photos, and even some early radio broadcasts to examine the amazing career of Don and Phil Everly.
-The class will also examine the rise of country music in America during the 20th century and its impact on the Everly Brothers, one of the most important country-based recording artists in the history of rock and roll.
+This fun and informative four-session course used a wealth of vintage video, photos, and even some early radio broadcasts to examine the amazing career of Don and Phil Everly.
+The class also covered the rise of country music in America during the 20th century and its impact on the Everly Brothers, one of the most important country-based recording artists in the history of rock and roll.

-Instructor is Gary (Dr. J) Johnson.
-It will meet in the OLLI classroom at Brookdale Junior College in Freehold on Thursday afternoons from 1:00 to 2:30 P.M. on October 4th, 11th, 18th, 25th, and November 1st.
+Instructor was Gary (Dr. J) Johnson.
+It met in the OLLI classroom at Brookdale Junior College in Freehold on Thursday afternoons from 1:00 to 2:30 P.M. on October 4th, 11th, 18th, 25th, and November 1st.

 Presented during the 2019 Winter Session at Saginaw Valley State University in Michigan